Tally & Shorty

 I designed the logo in collaboration with Wyatt and did the main logo animation.
 Accent animations (long drop shadow & circles) and all compositing throughout was done by Milton Ladd.

 Wyatt catches arrow (VFX)

 I also got to do some minor visual effects work while on the show.
 In this clip I composited an arrow and a model pigeon in order to make it look like Wyatt catches the arrow before striking the pigeon.

 I designed and animated these QVC style overlays for a bit about paying back student loans.

 Problem Shopping 2

 Wyatt cries in shame when he realizes his Spanish isn’t as perfect as he thought it was.
-Inspired by the stylized crying often found in Japanese anime.
+Inspired by the stylized crying often found in anime.